deepali9976/Study_assistant_agent/README.md

-🧠📄Study Assistant: A Tool-Augmented AI Agent for Smarter Learning✨🔍
+## 🧠📄Study Assistant Agent: A Tool-Augmented AI Agent for Smarter Learning✨🔍

 A smart, interactive study assistant that allows users to upload academic PDFs, get clean summaries, ask custom questions, and receive answers enriched with relevant web and YouTube resources.
 Powered by **FastAPI**, **Phidata Agents**, and **LLMs from Groq (DeepSeek)** with personalized user memory and multi-user support.

 ---

-## ✨ Features
+##  Features

 *  **PDF Summarization**: Upload a PDF and get key points in 5–8 bullet points
 *  **Interactive Q\&A**: Ask questions based on the uploaded PDF